Our objectives

 This facility is priced at Bank Rate.
 Combined with the one-week term, this helps keep short-term market interest rates in line with Bank Rate by ensuring banks have little need to pay above Bank Rate for reserves in money markets.

-There is an unlimited supply of central bank reserves available in the operation to ensure that banks’ demand for reserves continues to be met as QE unwind progresses.
-More information on how the STR supports QT is included on the Our objectives page.
+There is an unlimited supply of central bank reserves available in the operation to make sure that banks’ demand for reserves continues to be met as QE (quantitative easing) unwind progresses.
+More information on how the STR supports QT (quantitative tightening) is included on the Our objectives page.

 Key information about the STR